Retinoblastoma in children

 Taking part in a research trial is completely voluntary, and you'll be given plenty of time to decide whether it's right for your child.

 At least 9 out of every 10 children with retinoblastoma are cured.
 Following treatment, the eye specialist will frequently examine your child’s eye under anaesthetic to check that the retina is healthy, the cancer has not come back, and no new tumours have developed.
-Follow-up is usually in a clinic for childhood cancers, called a paediatric oncology clinic.
+In addition, your child will have follow-up in a clinic for childhood cancers, called a paediatric oncology clinic.
+In this clinic, their general health and any long-term effects of treatment will be monitored.

 Children with heritable retinoblastoma will be given genetic counselling when they are old enough to understand it.

-Having the heritable form of retinoblastoma means an increased risk of developing other types of cancer later in life.
+Having the heritable form of retinoblastoma is associated with an increased risk of developing other types of cancer later in life.
 Your child will be followed up closely into adulthood.
-They will be encouraged to get any new symptoms, such as a lump, checked early, and to have a healthy lifestyle to help to reduce cancer risk.
+They will be encouraged to report any new symptoms, such as a lump, early, and to have a healthy lifestyle to help to reduce cancer risk.
+This includes:

 The Childhood Eye Cancer Trust (CHECT)